 "Birds play a dynamic role in nature.
-Anywhere you go in this world, birds perform a multitude of functions that help to sustain and balance our ecosystem.
-Without birds, the animal kingdom would not have the dynamic contributions that only birds can offer, and their unique contributions would be non-existent."
+Anywhere you go in this world, you'll see birds performing a multitude of functions that help to sustain our ecosystem.
+Without birds, the animal kingdom would not be the same."

 You may wonder how a simple bird house can benefit our environment.
 First, let's examine some disruptions in nature, and then look at some examples of how a bird house may help to offset those disruptions.

 In our busy world, there are many things that can disrupt the balance of nature.
 Examples of disruptions include:

 Conditions such as these can cause the normal habitat of wildlife to become disrupted, forcing birds and other animals to migrate to other habitats with unsuitable climates.
 It also forces them to live with unfamiliar predators that they cannot defend themselves against.

 There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in, and since the natural habitat of birds is being reduced every year, assisting them with a safe structure to live in will help keep them alive and their numbers strong.
 A simple bird house with the right dimensions will provide safety from predators, warmth during cold months and a place for breeding.
 When birds have a safe place to dwell, their numbers stay strong and their species continue to evolve even when disruptions occur.

 So exactly how does a birdhouse benefit the environment?..

 Creating a balance in nature..
 (The Natural Order)